 All participants, no matter their preferred platform will be granted access to every map, every game mode and Operator that has been released so far.
 Multipass.
 All progress you happen to make during the free weekend event will carry over into the purchased copy, should you choose to get one.

-Owners of Rainbow Six Siege will soon start getting the game's third year of content updates .
+Owners of Rainbow Six Siege will soon start getting the game's .
 Season One of Year 3 is titled Operation Chimera and adds the new time-limited zombies-and-aliens-themed co-op mode, Outbreak.

 Operation Chimera and Outbreak will release on PC, Xbox One, and PS4 on 06 March.
 However, PC players will be able to give Operation Chimera a go starting 19 February.
 The Outbreak mode will be available on 20 February 2018.
 PC players will get access to both via Rainbow Six Siege's technical test servers.